About Sadr Star

 He is a member of the North Carolina Museum of Art and the Creative Union of Artists of the Republic of Uzbekistan.

-"I will be happy if my paintings adorn your space and bring you joy, tranquility, and light," says the artist.
+I will be happy if my paintings adorn your space and bring you joy, tranquility, and light,” says Sadr Star.

 Sadr Star’s work speaks to collectors who value authenticity over spectacle.
 His paintings are created by an artist who arrived at art through life itself — through responsibility, loss, and renewal.